Rates and Valuations FAQs

 The state government requires all Councils to revalue properties every two years.
 The last revaluation was carried out at 1 January 2018 and reflects the levels of value at that time.

 Property valuations and property markets

-In determining the value of your property, sales (or rentals) since the last revaluation was considered.
+In determining the value of your property, sales (or rentals) since the last revaluation were considered.
 The sales information was collected and analysed so that the levels of value could be established and then appropriately applied to your property.
 Any improvements that have been made to your property will be included in the Capital Improved Value as stated on your rates notice.